sophgo/sophgo-doc/SG200X/Software_Developers_Manual/SG200x_Software_Developer's_Manual_en.md

 - Place the image in the SD card (raw image or `upgrade.zip`).
 - Insert the SD card in the EVB's SD card slot.
 - Reset the platform.

+> Notice: Please use the serial port to test your firmware.

 #### 5.1.3.1 Writing the Raw Image